Mark Margolis: Career

-In 1990, Margolis played Dr. Nel Apgar in an episode of the science fiction television series Star Trek: The Next Generation.
-In 1991, Margolis played Helmut Dieter in the soap opera Santa Barbara.
-In addition, he has had recurring roles on numerous other TV shows, including The Equalizer, Quantum Leap, Oz, Law & Order, Crossing Jordan, Californication, and Breaking Bad.
+In 1990, Margolis appeared in an episode of the science fiction television series Star Trek: The Next Generation.
+In 1991, he played Helmut Dieter in the soap opera Santa Barbara.
+In addition, he had recurring roles on numerous other TV shows, including The Equalizer, Quantum Leap, Oz, Law & Order, Crossing Jordan, Californication, Breaking Bad, and Better Call Saul.
 In January 2015, he portrayed Felix Faust in the Constantine episode "Quid Pro Quo".
-For his role in Breaking Bad, Margolis received a nomination for a Primetime Emmy Award for Outstanding Guest Actor in a Drama Series.
+For his role in Breaking Bad as Hector Salamanca, Margolis received a nomination for a Primetime Emmy Award for Outstanding Guest Actor in a Drama Series.
 He would later reprise the role in the show's spin-off series, Better Call Saul.

-Margolis is also a stage actor.
+Despite focusing on television and film later in his career, Margolis continued acting on the stage.
+In 2010, he appeared as Bernie Madoff, in a regional production of Imagining Madoff.
 In the Berkeley Repertory Theater's 2014 season, he appeared as Gus in Tony Kushner's The Intelligent Homosexual's Guide to Capitalism and Socialism with a Key to the Scriptures.
+In 2019, he performed in another of Kushner's works, playing Gottfried Swetts in A Bright Room Called Day.

 Personal life

-Margolis married his wife, Jacqueline Margolis (née Petcove), on June 3, 1962.
-They have a son, actor Morgan H. Margolis, and two grandchildren.
+Margolis married Jacqueline Margolis (née Petcove), on June 3, 1962.
+They had a son, actor and business executive Morgan Margolis, and three grandchildren.

+Death

+Margolis died at Mount Sinai Hospital in New York City following a short illness, on August 3, 2023, at age 83.